cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/customize-waiting-room.md

 ## Troubleshooting

 If you see something unexpected when previewing your waiting room, review your custom code for proper syntax.
-Often, you might forget to close a tag with the appropriate `/{element}`.
+Often, you might forget to close each tag with it's appropriate closing tag (the tag name with a `/`).